 Why Should I Use A Speedlight Or Small Flash?

 Most DSRL cameras have a built-in flash to help light the subject.
 So, why would you bother spending more money on another flash unit that goes on top of the one you’re using?

 Here are a few reasons why you should own one (or more).

 - Power output.
 As they put out more power than your built-in flash, you are able to light subjects further away should you need to.

-Any thoughts about Speedlight flash or anything else in the photographic world, please drop us a line below.
+Any thoughts about Speedlight flash in photography or anything else in the photographic world, please drop us a line below.

 We greatly value your input.